Book by: Elizabeth Gilbert

 City of Girls is written as one long letter.
 A woman named Angela asks Vivian Morris, the main character, to explain Vivian’s relationship with Angela’s father.
 Vivian responds to this letter with the story of her life beginning at age 19.

 Vivian Morris is from a wealthy family who lived in the suburbs a couple of hours away from New York City.
 Vivian is a lost teenager when we meet her; she specifically calls herself “an idiot” at the beginning of chapter one.
 She fails out of college and needs to return home to her disappointed parents.
-Her parents are at a loss as to what to do with their teenage daughter, who doesn’t seem to fit in in the high society surrounding her and is not academically successful.
+Her parents are at a loss as to what to do with their teenage daughter, who doesn’t seem to fit into their high society circle.
 They decide to send Vivian to live with her Aunt Peg in New York City.
 Therefore, in 1940 Vivian Morris gets onto the train and heads to New York City.

 Aunt Peg lives and owns a theatre in a poor neighbourhood in New York City.
-The theatre is not in good shape and is not really in the centre of the ritz and glamour of theatre in New York City, but Vivian loves it!
-Vivian is in amazement of The Lily Playhouse, Aunt Peg’s theatre.
+The theatre, The Lily Playhouse, is a run down old facility.
+It is no where near the ritz and glamour of theatre life in New York City, but Vivian loves it!
 She is impressed and fascinated by the showgirls, the dancers, the actors, the play writers and everyone else involved in this theatre.
 Aunt Peg discovers Vivian’s sewing skills and asks Vivian to be the seamstress for the theatre.
 She then becomes consumed with making, fixing and purchasing fabrics for the costumes in the plays.
 This is when she begins to create friendships with the showgirls, specifically Celia.
 Celia is a beautiful showgirl who seems to take a liking to Vivian.
 Celia teaches Vivian how to showcase her beauty, go out in New York City, and have sex with lots of men.
-Vivian adapts this new way of life and thrives in it, until one horrible night where she makes a mistake that will derail the life she built and loved in New York City at the Lily Playhouse.
+Vivian adapts this new way of life and thrives in it, until one horrible night where she makes a mistake that will derail the life she built and loved in New York City at The Lily Playhouse.

 After a brief return to her parents’ house and a pivotal interaction with her brother, Walter, who is about to go to war, she eventually returns to New York City with Aunt Peg.
 She returns to New York City to help her Aunt Peg with a new theatre job supporting the war effort.
-This is where we begin to see Vivian’s character mature a bit and better understand who she is.
+This is where we see Vivian’s character mature and she begins to better understand who she is.

 My thoughts on the book